curtispuetz/pypp-docs/docs/advanced/making_pypp_easier.md

 ## Examples of each rule

-### Only reassign a variable which is an owner and has no references
+### Only reassign a variable which is an owner and has no live references

 ```python
 from pypp_python import dataclass